Turning 65? Let's Explore Your Medicare Options

 Also referred to as Medicare Part C, these plans match the coverage you’d get from Original Medicare. and most also feature Part D prescription drug coverage.
 Other benefits vary by plan, but they may include coverage for dental, vision, and hearing care, gym memberships, and more.
 Medicare Advantage plans also establish an out-of-pocket maximum for your annual healthcare spending, which Original Medicare does not.

-As of 2023, a majority of people who were eligible for Medicare chose to enroll in Medicare Advantage plans.
+As of 2024, most people who were eligible for Medicare chose to enroll in Medicare Advantage plans.
 What specific plans are available to you depends on where you live as well as your health and financial situation, so you should go over your choices with a licensed insurance agent.

 You’ll become eligible to sign up for a Medicare Advantage plan after you’ve enrolled In Medicare Parts A and B. You can do so during your seven-month Initial Enrollment Period around your 65th birthday, or if you wait to sign up for Part B, during the first three months after your Part B coverage starts.